 The Agency/Department defines its business need(s) in one or more of the available service categories (see “Current Categories” listed above) using the Statement of Work-Request for Proposals (SOW-RFP) form linked above.
 The Agency/Department will then deliver the SOW-RFP to the Agency of Digital Services at:

-The SOW-RFP is issued by the Agency of Digital Services, on behalf of a State Agency/Department, to all pre-qualified retainer vendors within the applicable service category(ies) identified in the SOW-RFP.
-Those prequalified vendors may then submit bids within the date and time established by the SOW-RFP.
+The SOW-RFP is issued by the Agency of Digital Services, on behalf of a State Agency/Department, to all pre-qualified retainer suppliers within the applicable service category(ies) identified in the SOW-RFP.
+Those prequalified suppliers may then submit bids within the date and time established by the SOW-RFP.

-Once the SOW Agreement is fully executed by the Agency/Department and the retainer vendor, the Agency/Department is responsible for administering the SOW Agreement (managing vendor performance and payments therefore), with oversight by the ADS.
+Once the SOW Agreement is fully executed by the Agency/Department and the retainer supplier, the Agency/Department is responsible for administering the SOW Agreement (managing supplier performance and payments therefore), with oversight by the ADS.

 If you need additional information, contact Stephen Fazekas, Technology Procurement Administrator - 802-828-2210.